jshannon63/laravel-psr15-middleware/README.md

 that we use the Symfony PSR-7 Bridge to make the conversions in both directions between HTTPFoundation and PSR-7 message objects.
 I may find myself at a later time preparing a http-factory-symfony-bridge implementation of the PSR-17 standard.

 ## Installation
+Within your Laravel project root folder, install the package using composer.
+You will not need to register the service provider.
+Laravel ^5.5 will handle that for you.
 ```
 composer require jshannon63/laravel-psr15-middleware
 ```
+Then use artisan to publish the package's configuration assets
 ```
 php artisan vendor:publish